WatForm/fortress/README.md

 ## Running Unit Tests
 Run `gradle test`.
 Running `gradle build` will also run the unit tests.
+You can see an HTML version of the test results at `build/reports/tests/index.html`.
+After running tests, `gradle jacoco` will generate a coverage report in `build/reports/jacoco/test/html/index.html`.

 Gradle may not rerun tests that already passed since the last change.
 To force it to rerun the tests, run `gradle cleanTest test`.